ISISComputingGroup/ibex_developers_manual/Updating-Instrument-Machines.md

 ## A New Release

-For a new release of IBEX the following should be sent as soon as possible, ideally a week before the deployment date:
+For a new release of IBEX the following should be sent as soon as possible, at least a week (ideally 2 weeks) before the deployment date:

 ```
 Dear All,